-Supervised hours at the Clinic are routinely accepted by the Board of Behavioral Science Examiners for the California MFCC and LCSW licenses.
-Psychologists can accumulate post-doctoral hours when registered with the Board of Psychology as Psychological Assistants; however a maximum of 11 hours/week in the training program can be credited toward psychology licensure.
+Supervised hours at the Clinic are routinely accepted by the Board of Behavioral Science (BBS) for the California LMFT and LCSW licenses.
+Psychologists can accumulate post-doctoral hours when registered with the Board of Psychology as Psychological Assistants; however, a maximum of 11 hours/week in the training program can be credited toward psychology licensure.

 A Closer Look